-a message-number (optionally) If a message-number is given, it may NOT refer to a message marked as deleted.

-may only be given in the TRANSACTION state.
+a message-number (optional), which, if present, may NOT refer to a message marked as deleted may only be given in the TRANSACTION state.

 If an argument was given and the POP3 server issues a positive response with a line containing information for that message.
 This line is called a "unique-id listing" for that message.